Methodology

 The flight events are extracted from the identified trajectories using different methods for the different types of flight events.

-Version Improvements Release date Methodology
+Version Improvements Development date Methodology

 v0.0.1 Initial flight event extraction algorithm.
-1 November 2023 Link
+November 2023 Link

 Flight Events Methodology